ts-task/task/README.md

   );
 ```

-But because the second parameter is optional, it's fairly easy to end up with an unexpected result.
-For example in the following code
+But because the second parameter is optional, it's fairly easy to end up with fragile code.
+For example:

 ```javascript
 somePromise